feliperuivo/Hangman-Game/README.md

 # Hangman-Game

-A simple hangman console game, with "some visuals", made with C#.
+A simple hangman console game, with "some visuals", made using C#.